Best Things to Do in Suzhou: 3-Day Itinerary For First-Timers (2025)

 2. Best Time to Visit Suzhou

-If possible, try to visit on weekdays rather than weekends, as weekends tend to attract more locals and tourists.
-Also, avoid major Chinese holidays, such as Golden Week in early October and Chinese New Year, when everywhere becomes extremely crowded.
+If possible, try to visit on weekdays rather than weekends and avoid major Chinese holidays (if you can), such as Golden Week in early October and Chinese New Year, when everywhere becomes extremely crowded.

 Two days in Suzhou is enough time to see the main sights of the old town and get lost wandering its charming alleys.
 But if you can spend three days in town, even better.
 That way, you’ll have time to explore spots like Tiger Hill or the Panmen scenic area without rushing.